act-rules/act-rules.github.io/_drafts/SC1-4-3-text-bg-contrast.md

 |-------------|----------
 | type        | TestResult
 | outcome     | Failed
-| description | Text node has no color property, but there is a background set behind it.
+| description | Text node has no color property, but there is a background color set behind it.

 ### step3-fail